syner1/GoogleCalendar-Skill/README.md

      Enter verification code: 4/oxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-The installation process generates automatically the file ~/.mycroft/mycroft.conf and ~/.credentials/mycroft-googlecalendar-skill.json
+The installation process generates automatically the file ~/.credentials/mycroft-googlecalendar-skill.json

 Then copy the following files and fix the permissions